ozrebel/Max-Walker-Cricket-Game/README.md

 To run launch the file max_walker_cricket_game.py from the command line.
-Teams are stored in saved_teams.csv, and player database is all_test_players.csv
+Teams are stored in saved_teams.csv, and player database is all_test_players.csv All files need to be in the same folder to run.
+There is also an exe file which is untested on other than the development machine.